michaelfester/docs/docs/reference/data-sources/big-tables.md

 ## Limitations of Big Tables

-There are some features in Glide that aren't compatible with a big table.
+There are some features in Glide that aren't compatible with a Big Table.
 We're working to reduce these limitations!
 For now, those unavailable features are:

 - Rollups and lookups into relations
 - Row owners